HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

         revert InvalidFallbackManager(fallbackManager);
     }

-Crucially, the registry does not inspect or restrict the delegate call parameters (to and data) that are passed during wallet initialization.
+The registry does not inspect or restrict the delegate call parameters (to and data) that are passed during wallet initialization.
 This oversight allows an attacker to include a malicious delegate call that executes with the context and permissions of the newly created wallet.

 Attack flow: